neopragma/sociabletests/i2-java-walkthrough.md

 This part of the Kata concerns weather, so let's encapsulate our logic in a class named ```Weather```.
 We are asked to find the day with the smallest temperature range in the input data, and return the day number.
 But users/clients are not going to create the input records themselves and pass them directly to the Weather application.
 They'll specify a file the Weather application must read.
 File I/O is a separate concern from the application logic.
 So we have two entities - the ```Weather``` class for the "business logic" and some other class to manage access to the file.

+## It's time to split the code into isolated tests and Sociable Tests

 We don't want to have real files as dependencies in our unit test suite, so we need a way to supply the ```Weather``` class with a real or fake file.

 This is where we start to do things differently when we're using mocks and when we're using James' pattern language for testing.
 We'll supply our fake file to the ```Weather``` class in different ways.